Beedlebub/DIY-Arduino-PLC-Trainer/README.md

 ## Versioning

-- `Phase 3.0.2`
+- `Phase 3.0.4`
 - Code includes helper classes, clean state management, and motor relay integration.
+- Added return after transitioning to FAULT to avoid "released early" print.
+- Improved early-release handling and comment clarity.

 Future Roadmap:
-- Consolidate blinking logic even further.
-- Introduce a `ButtonController` class to cleanly handle all buttons.
+- Add some analog sensors to the circuit: light and temp
+- Port this functionality to OpenPLC
 - Expand system to higher voltages (12V and eventually 24V).

 ---